 - Does not require sealing; clean with mild detergent

 - Can’t take high heat; will lose shape

 - Vulnerable to scratches, cuts, and prolonged exposure to stains like wine or catsup; requires a cutting board

 - Faux stone looks don’t exactly resemble stone

 - Not recyclable

 Probably America’s earliest type of kitchen countertop, wood is still desired for its natural beauty and warmth.
-Wood can take moderate heat, but it will show burns, dings, and knife cuts.
+Wood countertops can take moderate heat, but it will show burns, dings, and knife cuts.
 Fans consider the patina part of the appeal.
 Most damage can be sanded out; be sure to reapply food-safe mineral oil after any repair.
 Avoid installation in areas like the sink with prolonged exposure to moisture, which will cause it to swell.
 Clean with a damp sponge and a mild detergent.
 Hardwoods such as maple and oak are most commonly used as kitchen countertops, in a butcher-block pattern, which provides additional strength.
-Wood is a thriftier choice than many of the surfaces described above, starting at about $35 per square foot and climbing upward.
+Another pro of wood countertops: they’re a thriftier choice than many of the other types of countertops described above.

 - Easy to clean and repair